-Figure 2 shows that absolute benchmarks are the most popular among unlisted infrastructure equity investors, be they asset owners, managers or consultants, with 70% of respondents reporting using such benchmarks to make strategic asset allocation decisions.
+Figure 1.2 shows that absolute benchmarks are the most popular among unlisted infrastructure equity investors, be they asset owners, managers or consultants, with 70% of respondents reporting using such benchmarks to make strategic asset-allocation decisions.

-This high reliance on absolute return benchmarks suggests that investors are restricted to making investment and allocation decisions based solely on target returns, rather than taking the risks involved in infrastructure investments into account.
+This high reliance on absolute-return benchmarks suggests that investors are restricted to making investment and allocation decisions based solely on target returns rather than taking into account the risks involved in infrastructure investments.

-Figure 3 shows that respondents that picked absolute return benchmarks use mostly risk-free rate and inflation-based benchmarks.
-In almost 55% of cases, the required excess return is below 500bps.
+Figure 1.3 shows that respondents who picked absolute-return benchmarks use mostly risk-free-rate- and inflation-based benchmarks.
+In almost 55% of cases, the required excess return is below 500 basis points.
 We note that a small proportion of investors, especially asset managers, require even lower excess returns.
-Thus, excess returns required by infrastructure investors at the allocation stage are often lower than the equity risk premium found in public markets, which can be a surprise given the illiquid nature of the assets.
+Thus, excess returns required by infrastructure investors at the allocation stage are often lower than the equity-risk premium found in public markets, which can be a surprise given the illiquid nature of the assets.

-Meanwhile, about 30% of investors surveyed reported relying on relative asset allocation benchmarks.
+Meanwhile, about 30% of investors surveyed reported relying on relative asset-allocation benchmarks.

-Unfortunately, current choices of relative benchmarks are also inadequate according to survey respondents.
-Of those respondents that preferred using relative benchmarks for strategic asset allocation to unlisted infrastructure equity, the majority said they rely on a listed infrastructure index or industry peers.
+Unfortunately, current choices of relative benchmarks are also reportedly inadequate, according to survey respondents.
+Of those respondents who preferred using relative benchmarks for strategic asset allocation to unlisted infrastructure equity, the majority of respondents said they rely on a listed infrastructure index or industry peers.

-Figure 4 shows that almost 50% of asset owners use a listed infrastructure index as their infrastructure allocation benchmark, despite the majority of them not investing in listed infrastructure, as also reported in the survey.
+Figure 1.4 shows that almost 50% of asset owners use a listed infrastructure index as their infrastructure-allocation benchmark, despite the majority of them not investing in listed infrastructure, as also reported in the survey.

-Moreover, previous research has shown that listed infrastructure indices make for a poor proxy of the unlisted infrastructure asset class.
-Blanc-Brude and Whittaker (2017) apply mean-variance spanning tests to all major listed indices and show that they do not add diversification benefits to an investor's portfolio.
-Bianchi et al (2018) show that the returns of listed infrastructure indices are also easily explained away for a standard Fama-French factor model.
+Moreover, previous research has shown that listed infrastructure indexes make for a poor proxy of the unlisted infrastructure asset class.
+Blanc-Brude and Whittaker (2017) apply mean-variance spanning tests to all major listed indexes and show that they do not add diversification benefits to an investor's portfolio.
+Bianchi et al (2018) show that the returns of listed infrastructure indexes are also easily explained away for a standard Fama-French factor model.
 In Amenc et al (2017) listed infrastructure strategies are found to have a market beta of one and zero alpha.

-Hence, using listed infrastructure indices as benchmarks for unlisted infrastructure is not very different from using the broad equity market as an infrastructure benchmark, perhaps with a couple of factor tilts.
-As a result, it is unclear how investors make asset allocation decisions on this basis, since most optimisers would then recommend either no infrastructure allocation or entirely replacing public equity with infrastructure in the portfolio.
+Hence, using listed infrastructure indexes as benchmarks for unlisted infrastructure is not very different from using the broad equity market as an infrastructure benchmark, perhaps with a couple of factor tilts.
+As a result, it is unclear how investors make asset-allocation decisions on this basis, since most optimizers would then recommend either no infrastructure allocation or entirely replacing public equity with infrastructure in the portfolio.

-The other main type of relative benchmark used for asset allocation is 'industry peers', in the case of approximately 25% of investors.
+The other main type of relative benchmark used for asset allocation is "industry peers," in the case of approximately 25% of investors.

 Such peer benchmarks are created by aggregating reported infrastructure funds' IRRs, and they face their own series of methodological issues.
-First, the classic issues of stale valuations and return smoothing found in private markets precludes any measure of risk using such indices (see Amenc [2008], for a detailed discussion of similar issues with real estate indices).
-Second, in such contributed indices, constituents are neither representative of the market nor of the strategy of any given investor, making direct comparisons difficult.
+First, the classic issues of stale valuations and return smoothing found in private markets precludes any measure of risk using such indexes (see Amenc 2008, for a detailed discussion of similar issues with real estate indexes).
+Second, in such contributed indexes, constituents are neither representative of the market nor of the strategy of any given investor, making direct comparisons difficult.

-As figure 5 shows, only a handful of respondents think that using such benchmarks does not raise issues.
+As figure 1.5 shows, only a handful of respondents think that using such benchmarks does not raise issues.

-Absolute-return benchmarks do not measure or take into account the underlying risk (unless the investment is to be considered risk-free and with an alpha of 5%) and thus partly defeat the point of using an asset allocation benchmark, which is fundamentally an exercise about return covariance between asset classes or risk factors.
+Absolute-return benchmarks do not measure or take into account the underlying risk (unless the investment is to be considered risk-free and with an alpha of 5%) and thus partly defeat the point of using an asset-allocation benchmark, which is fundamentally an exercise about return covariance between asset classes or risk factors.